garyd203/aws-style-guide/README.md

 * Create an Organization
 * Setup an account structure with Organizational Units, if desired
 * Setup Service Control Policies to limit access to services for specific accounts.
 Note that you can't apply an SCP to the master account (it alwasy allows everything)
-* Enable trusted access for services we want to use, so they can create service-linked roles in all accounts.
-  * Probably not necessary?
-Doco suggests you should just do that in the linked service

 ## Tagging Strategy